 Some jobs are more readily accessible while others can only be performed in certain locations.
 For example, you will probably need to live in a rural location if you choose to work as a park ranger or farmer, and you may want to live near an urban area if you plan to pursue a finance or fashion career.
-Plan carefully to ensure you can work where you want to live.
+Plan carefully to ensure you can work where you want to live - and vice versa.

 9. Are there jobs available in this career?